 - Follow the school’s or teacher’s consequence chain for not meeting behavior expectations, if none is provided, develop your own.
 Refer back to your classroom expectations often.

 - Think of yourself as a warm demander when addressing undesirable student behaviors

 - Go up to the student and address behavior discreetly

 - Try to position yourself so you are on the student's level and not hovering over them

 - Maintain a supportive, kind, but firm tone that is only loud enough for that student to hear and state the following

 - remind them of the expectation they are not meeting (that you have already set for students)

 - give them a choice: meet expectations or receive the next consequence in your management plan

-- Walk away immediately after resetting expectations, do not engage in an argument, negotiation, or back and forth with the student.
+- Walk away immediately after resetting expectations, and do not engage in an argument, negotiation, or back and forth with the student.